n8jadams/smoothr/README.md

 #### Available props: (* indicates a required prop)
 * `href`* - _(string)_ - Same as anchor tag
 * `onClick` - _(function)_ - This is self-explanatory
-* `fuzzyDisable` - _(bool)_ - If is prop is set to `true`, it will disable the link if the route matches the current variabled route.
+* `fuzzyDisable` - _(No type, just add the prop)_ - If is prop is set, it will disable the link if the route matches the current variabled route.
 By default, only exact url matches will be disabled.
 * Any other props that are set will be passed down to the rendered anchor tag.

 ## To do list: